Human Research Ethics Board

 - Certifies to the Tri-Councils that research at Saint Mary's University involving human participants is carried out in an ethical manner;

-- Provides initial and continuing research ethics review throughout the lifecycle of research projects, thereby providing Certificates of Research Ethics Clearance, Certificates of Continuation for Research Involving Humans to regular required Annual Status Reports, review and clearance for Requests to Changes to Cleared Research, Unanticipated Issues Reports, and End of Study Reports, officially closing research projects upon their completion.
+- Provides initial and continuing research ethics review throughout the lifecycle of research projects, thereby providing Certificates of Research Ethics Clearance, Certificates of Continuation for Research Involving Humans to regular required Annual Status Reports, review and clearance for Requests to Changes to Cleared Research, New Information and Unanticipated Issues Reports, and End of Study Reports, officially closing research projects upon their completion.

-For more information, including forms, policies, guidelines and frequently asked questions, please visit the Research Ethics Board website.
+For more information, including forms, policies, guidelines and frequently asked questions, please visit the Human Research Ethics Board website.